Locarno: Historic population

 The historical population is given in the following table:

 Heritage sites of national significance

 There are nine Swiss heritage sites of national significance in Locarno.
 Three of the sites are churches; the church of S. Francesco and former convent, the church of S. Maria Assunta (new church) and the house of the canons and the church of S. Maria in Selva with Cemetery.
 The Castello Visconteo complex (part of which may have been designed by Leonardo da Vinci) is on the list.
-Two schools, the Ai Saleggi primary school and the Secondary School at via Dr. G. Varesi 30, as well as the Cantonal Library, are also listed.
+Two schools, the Ai Saleggi primary school and the Secondary School in via Dr. G. Varesi 30, as well as the Cantonal Library, are also listed.
 The last two are the Pinacoteca comunale Casa Rusca at piazza Sant’Antonio and the Casorella at Via Bartolomeo Rusca 5 make up the rest of the list.
 The entire city of Locarno is listed on the Inventory of Swiss Heritage Sites.